nasa/harmony-service-example/README.md

 ### Developing with a local version of the Harmony Service Library

-You may want to test Harmony GDAL with an unreleased version of the Harmony Service Library.
+You may want to test Harmony Service Example with an unreleased version of the Harmony Service Library.
 This might be someone else's feature or bug-fix branch, or perhaps your own local changes.
-If you haven't already, clone the Harmony Service Lib and switch to an unreleased branch or make your local changes.
-Typically this clone would be in a sibling directory of Harmony GDAL:
+If you haven't already, clone the Harmony Service Library and switch to an unreleased branch or make your local changes.
+Typically this clone would be in a sibling directory of Harmony Service Example:

         $ git clone https://github.com/nasa/harmony-service-lib-py ../harmony-service-lib-py